remorses/landing-blocks/README.md

-TODO animate prop can be 'fadeDown', wobble, fast, slow, ...
-TODO add more examples in docs pages, one example for
-- light mode
-- dark mode
-- with decoration element
-- with animation
-- with custom animation elements
-TODO email for element components like Heading, Subheading, Button, EmailForm, PageContainer TODO make the landing page copy, add features and benefits, detailed footer TODO add gumroad element to the landing page to buy the demos code

-TODO team
-TODO mockups svg components
-TODO timeline and goals like funding rounds, where we are going TODO secondary buttons examples
-TODO featuresGrid not using grid or grid polyfill
-TODO illustrations components themeable with emotion

 ## project generation
 a wizard takes the values to continue, every step is made by a single sorm element the form shows the next button only after the user has made the form dirty and validation passes